 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Franchising and distribution offers the opportunity to introduce American products and brands into the Kyrgyz market and give local entrepreneurs an attractive entry point to purchase into a U.S. company.
+Franchising and distribution offer the opportunity to introduce U.S. products and brands into the Kyrgyz market and give local entrepreneurs an attractive entry point to purchase into a U.S. company.
 Recent years have witnessed a significant expansion of U.S. franchises operating in the Kyrgyz Republic, particularly in the food service, hospitality, and entertainment industries.
-There are more than 30 U.S. brands already officially operating in the Kyrgyz Republic, including Hyatt Regency, Coca-Cola Bottlers, KFC, Papa John’s, Baskin-Robbin’s, Nike, Levi’s, New Balance, General Electric, Avon and others.
+There are more than 30 U.S. brands already officially operating in the Kyrgyz Republic, including Hyatt Regency, Coca-Cola Bottlers, KFC, Papa John’s, Baskin-Robbin’s, Nike, Levi’s, New Balance, General Electric, Avon, and others.

-In most instances, Kyrgyz franchisees of U.S. companies have purchased their licenses from regional master franchisers, often located in Moscow.
-Kyrgyz franchisees are held to the rigorous standards established by corporate headquarters, and in several instances have invested significant capital in order to receive company certification.
+In most instances, Kyrgyz franchisees of U.S. companies have purchased their licenses from regional master franchisers, often located in Moscow or Istanbul.
+Kyrgyz franchisees are held to the rigorous standards established by corporate headquarters, and in several instances have invested significant capital to receive company certification.
 Entrants into this market have largely partnered with Kyrgyz firms with a demonstrated track record of experience in related sectors, such as retail sales and distribution.

 Increasing travel and internet penetration have raised international brand awareness among Kyrgyz consumers, particularly in urban areas.
-The Kyrgyz market has gradually matured over the last 26 years, with preferences evolving toward quality, branded products sold by authorized outlets, including franchises, over informal retailers.
+The Kyrgyz market has gradually matured since independence 30 years ago, with preferences evolving toward quality, branded products sold by authorized outlets, including franchises, over informal retailers.
 Western brands, including American product lines, are widely perceived by the Kyrgyz consumers as being of higher quality and command a premium price.